 If all this sounds like it can be complicated – designing and implementing a clear, long-term solution to all enterprise software in a way that solves business needs – it’s because it is.
 That’s why enterprise architecture frameworks (EAFs) started emerging informally and formally, as long as five decades ago.

 As a subset of computer architecture, enterprise architecture as a field dates back to the mid-1960s.
 IBM among other companies and universities spearheaded some explicit ways to build enterprise architecture, knowing that all the pieces involved to run on a network are complicated.

 Over the next few decades, technology only became more complicated: today, most companies, regardless of size or product, utilize the internet to make their business processes easier, quicker, and sometimes more transparent.
 Today, enterprise architecture is a necessary process to make sense of various hardware and software options, on premise and in the cloud, and to ensure security when sharing data across multiple platforms.

 The TOGAF was initially developed in 1995.
 As was common in the field of enterprise architecture by then, newer versions or models offered improved iterations and theories.
-Likewise, TOGAF took a lot of inspiration from the U.S. Department of Defense’s own EAF, called the Technical Architecture Framework for Information Management, or TAFIM for short.
+Likewise, TOGAF took a lot of inspiration from the U.S. Department of Defense’s own EAF, called the Technical Architecture Framework for Information Management (TAFIM).
 Interestingly, the USDoD stopped using the TAFIM within a couple years of the emergence of TOGAF.
 Still, TOGAF implementation and success continues worldwide today, more than 20 years later.

-The Open Group has updated TOGAF to the current 9.1 version, originally released in 2011.
+The Open Group has updated TOGAF to the current 9.2 version.
 The Open Group further certifies tools and courses that meet TOGAF standards.
 Today various organizations have developed 8 tools and 71 courses which are officially certified by the Open Group.

 The TOGAF approach to EAFs